leo2d/my-remote-job/README.md

 #### Notes:
 - These sources offer many job opportunities, but "My Remote Job" accepts _*remote*_  jobs only.

-- Deppending when you're running this projects, the Crawlers can be broken dude to sources changes.
-If it's happen still free for open a issue or a pr.
+- Depending on when you're running these projects, the Crawlers can be broken dude to sources changes.
+If it's happening still free to open an Issue or a PR.

 ### To run this project, follow these steps :